LispCookbook/cl-cookbook/type.md

     (format nil "finally doing sth with ~a" res)))
 ~~~

-Compiling this function doesn't throw a type warning.
+Compiling this function doesn't signal a type warning.

 However, if we had the problematic line at the function's boundary
 we'd get the warning: